Stirling, Alberta: Sports

 In 1924, rodeo pioneer and Stirling cowboy Earl W. Bascom designed and made rodeo's first one-hand bareback rigging, which is now standard rodeo equipment used around the world, making Stirling the "Home of the Modern Rodeo Bareback Rigging."
-Earl Bascom is considered the world's greatest inventor of rodeo equipment.
+Earl Bascom is considered the world's greatest inventor of rodeo equipment and has been called the "Father of Modern Rodeo."

 The high school girls basketball team, the Lakettes, won the 1A girls basketball provincial championships in 1997–1999.
 They placed in three other provincial championships between 1996 and 2006, and won or placed second for 6 straight years between 1996 and 2003.

 The high school boys basketball team, the Lakers, won the 1A boys basketball provincial championships in 2001, 2003, 2006, 2007 and 2008.
 They placed second in three other provincial championships between 1996 and 2006, and have played in 6 of the last 10 championships.

 In 2006 the final game was a decisive 98–68 victory over the third-ranked Youngstown Falcons.
 Besides the provincial title, the Stirling Lakers recorded a season of 30 wins, 9 losses, and 3 other tournament champion titles, including the 1A South Zone Title, the Picture Butte Sugar King Invitational, and the Mccoy Invitational.

 The Stirling Lakers followed up their 2006 season with another provincial title in 2007.

 The Lakers were victorious in the championship game over their rivals from Foremost.

 On their way to provincials, the Lakers were also crowned South Zone champions.

 In 2008 Stirling hosted provincials and ended up winning their third provincial title in a row.